Powell’s Plummet through Lodore Canyon – The 1869 Expedition

 Powell understandably didn’t sleep that night.
-He considered climbing out of the canyon and walking the more than 200 miles to Salt Lake City to retrieve more barometers.
+He considered climbing out of the canyon and walking the more than 200 miles to Salt Lake City to retrieve more barometers to save the expedition.
 He did not.

 June 9, Salvaged Spirits

-The next day, they found remnants of the boat spacked to yet another boulder downstream.
+The next day, they found remnants of the boat splattered against another boulder downstream.
 Jack Sumner and Bill Dunn hopped in the Emma Dean for another rescue mission in hopes to recover Powell’s precious hardware.